 "Soulful and visionary"

-Anamaria De La Cruz is a classically trained bilingual folk singer, songwriter and educator based in Los Angeles, California.
+Anamaria De La Cruz is a classically trained bilingual singer, songwriter and educator based in Los Angeles, California.
 She is the daughter of union organizers and the granddaughter of Jessie De La Cruz, the late renowned United Farm Worker (UFW) activist.

 De La Cruz has performed globally, including Madrid, Paris, London, Los Angeles, New York, Boston, New Haven, and Iowa City.
 She has performed with the Yale University Battell Chapel Choir, the University of Iowa Camerata, and the California State University, Los Angeles Concert Choir.